-If you are married on the effective date of your pension, your pension will be paid automatically as a 50% joint and surviving spouse pension unless you and your spouse select a different form of payment in writ-
+If you are married on the effective date of your pension, your pension will be paid automatically as a 50% joint and surviving spouse pension unless you and your spouse select a different form of payment in writing.
+To reject the standard form, you must use the appropriate form provided by the Trustees as a part of the pension application.
+Your spouse's signature must be witnessed by a notary public.